tytydraco/yessleep/out/The_Shadows_Over_Lily.md

 I was especially drunk that night, having polished off my last of a bottle of rye whiskey.
 The stuff was disgusting, but the little liquor store up town still hadn't restocked from the last time I hit their shelves, so I made it work.

-The light breeze that puppeteered the leafless tree branches just outside would have carried the smell of whiskey from my breath and into the crisp autumn mountain air, if it weren't for the window that seperated the outside world from my own self imposed prison cell.
+The light breeze that puppeteered the leafless tree branches just outside would have carried the smell of whiskey from my breath and into the crisp autumn mountain air, if it weren't for the window that separated the outside world from my own self imposed prison cell.

 I sat on my bed, leaning forward haphazardly and fumbling for a bottle on the floor as my vision sloshed and melted against the shadows of tree branches that danced along the walls.